-This year, the Tower will be open to the public once again as part of the Heritage Open Days, a heritage festival which takes place every year in September to celebrate England’s history, architecture and culture and which allows visitors free access to historic properties.
+Subject to Covid restrictions allowing, this year the Tower will be open to the public once again as part of the Heritage Open Days, a heritage festival which takes place every year in September (date to be confirmed).
+Heritage Open Days celebrate England’s history, architecture and culture and allows visitors free access to historic properties.
 To complement this event, Lindley Library will also be hosting a display of information about other historic buildings in the area by the notable architect of the Tower, Edgar Wood.

-Last year, hundreds of visitors climbed the 83ft tall tower, and the popularity of the event has encouraged the Community Group to open it up again to visitors.
+The last open day saw hundreds of visitors climbing the 83ft tall tower, and the popularity of the event has encouraged the Community Group to continue to open it up to visitors on a regular basis.

 There will be nominal charge of £1 for visitors, which will be used by the Community Group to cover the running costs, which includes insurance and utility bills.